Bynder/qpid-bow/README.rst

 Testing
 -------
-Qpid Bow's unittest need to connect to an actual Apache Qpid server for all tests to succeed.
+Qpid Bow's unit tests need to connect to an actual Apache Qpid server for all tests to succeed.
 By default the tests assume a server exists on localhost.

 To specify the server address to use for tests use the environment variable: